alpersonalwebsite/react/06_lifecycle-events.md

 ## Life-cycle events

-These are methods that allow us to execute certain functionality during the Component´s life-cycle (this is for `Class-based Components`.
+These are methods that allow us to execute certain functionality during the Component's life-cycle (this is for `Class-based Components`.
 We will see as well `hooks` which are the "equivalent" for `Functional Components`).

 A Component goes through three phases — **Mounting**, **Updating** and **Unmounting** — and the methods called in each phase are different.
 The lists below are split that way; do not assume the methods always run in the same order across phases.